Covid-19 will worsen housing affordability, report warns

 In a report on the European housing market, Moody’s said Covid-19 has triggered a severe economic downturn in Europe, with economic activity contracting “on an unprecedented scale and unemployment rising”.

-While European house prices have remained relatively stable to date because of policy support, “ we expect prices will fall in most European countries in the aftermath of the pandemic”.
+While European house prices have remained relatively stable to date because of policy support, it expects “prices will fall in most European countries in the aftermath of the pandemic”.

 It noted that “recessions have historically reduced housing demand because of lower disposable income, job losses and uncertain sentiment”.